New cw-expansive homeomorphisms of surfaces: Introduction

+As we can observe, the most general properties in the diagram are cw\hyph expansivity and $h$\hyph expansivity.
+The relation between $h$\hyph expansivity and cw expansivity is not direct.
+Indeed, isometries are $h$\hyph expansive and not cw\hyph expansive, and a pseudo\hyph Anosov map of the 2-sphere (see \cite{PaVi}) is cw\hyph expansive but not entropy expansive (although it is asymptotically entropy expansive).
+But under generic conditions in the $C^1$ setting and $C^1$-far from homoclinic tangencies we have that measure\hyph expansivity, with a measure absolutely continuous with respect to Lebesgue measure, and $h$\hyph expansivity both hold \cites{DFPV,PaVi15}.
+In this paper we address the study of cw\hyph expansivity defined on compact metric spaces that, as we have said above, is a property shared for several dynamical systems exhibiting chaotic behavior.
+For instance, Anosov diffeomorphisms, pseudo\hyph Anosov diffeomorphisms, pseudo\hyph Anosov maps with 1-prongs of the sphere $\Sdos$ and expansive homeomorphisms all are cw-expansive.

+Among the results of this article we exhibit a new class of examples of cw-expansive homeomorphisms with infinitely many fixed points and without wandering points, we show that a generalized pseudo\hyph Anosov map of $\Sdos$ has the shadowing property and we generalize the notion of cw\hyph expansivity in a way that allows us to obtain an open property in the $C^0$-topology.
+We call this generalization \emph{half cw\hyph expansivity}.

+Let us introduce some definitions to explain the results of this paper.
 Let $f\colon M\to M$ be a homeomorphism of a metric space $(M,\dist)$.
 We say that $C\subseteq M$ is a \emph{continuum} if it is compact and connected.
-Following Kato \cite{Kato93}, $f$ is said to be \emph{cw-expansive} (\emph{continuum-wise expansive}) if there is $\expc>0$ such that if $C\subseteq M$ is a continuum and $\diam f^n(C)\leq\expc$ for all $n\in\Z$ then $C$ is a singleton.
-In this case we say that $\expc$ is a \emph{cw-expansivity constant}.
-The main examples of cw-expansive homeomorphisms are expansive homeomorphisms, in particular, Anosov diffeomorphisms, hyperbolic sets and pseudo-Anosov diffeomorphisms of surfaces.
+Following Kato \cite{Kato93}, $f$ is said to be \emph{cw\hyph expansive} (continuum-wise expansive) if there is $\expc>0$ such that if $C\subseteq M$ is a continuum and $\diam f^n(C)\leq\expc$ for all $n\in\Z$ then $C$ is a singleton.
+In this case we say that $\expc$ is a \emph{cw\hyph expansivity constant}.
 We recall that $f$ is \emph{expansive} if there is $\expc>0$ such that $\dist\bigl(f^n(x),f^n(y)\bigr)\leq\expc$ for all $n\in\Z$ implies $x=y$.
 It is remarkable that on compact surfaces expansive homeomorphisms are conjugate to pseudo-Anosov diffeomorphisms \cites{L,Hi}.

-In this paper we consider perturbations of cw-expansive homeomorphisms in the $C^0$-topology.
+In this paper we consider perturbations of cw\hyph expansive homeomorphisms in the $C^0$-topology.
 In \cite{Le83} Lewowicz considered this kind of perturbations for expansive homeomorphisms.
 He proved that if $f$ is sufficiently close to a given expansive homeomorphism of a compact metric space $M$, then there is $\expc>0$ with the following property:

 This property of $f$ allowed him to define the equivalence relation on $M$: $x\sim y$ if $\dist\bigl(f^n(x),f^n(y)\bigr)\leq\expc$ for all $n\in\Z$.
 In \cite{Le83} it is claimed that in this case the quotient space $\tilde M=M/\sim$ is metrizable and the induced homeomorphism $\tilde f\colon \tilde M\to\tilde M$ is expansive.
 The details of this construction were given in \cite{CS} by Cerminara and Sambarino.